I have been thinking a lot about joy lately: how to create it, access it, and awaken it.

-One of the key benefits of mindfulness is the ability to cultivate and create more joy in our lives; to reclaim your joy if you have lost it along the way.
+One of the primary benefits of mindfulness is the ability to create more joy in our lives.
+It can also help us reclaim our joy if it has gotten lost along the way.

-When it comes it’s delightful.
-It often arises with new and exciting events or life changes – but it only lasts a short time.
+When happiness comes, it’s delightful.
+It often arises with new and exciting events or life changes — but it only lasts a short time.
 Happiness is fleeting.

-With joy however, it is something always inside of us that we can access, and create more of.
-True joy lacks the wild ups and downs of an excitement-based life.
+Joy, however, is something always inside of us that we can access and create more of.
 Joy is ever present.

-This means that we can learn to incline the mind towards joy, so that the mind can become familiar with it.
+This means we can learn to incline the mind towards joy, and to dwell in joyful moments, so that the mind can become familiar with the feeling of joy.
 It can actually become easier to access and create more joy within ourselves.

 1) Help Someone Out in a Small Way

-From smiling to a stranger on the street, to sending a thank you card or email to a coworker or friend – there are so many small ways to help each other out each day.
+From smiling at a stranger on the street to sending a “thank you” card or email to a coworker or friend — there are so many small ways to help each other out each day.

 2) Play Like a Kid

 Engage in an activity that’s pleasurable and feels like play.
 This activity should not be goal-oriented, but just plain fun.

 Throw a frisbee with your dog, write in your journal, dance in your living room, go for a walk, look at beautiful art, sing along in the shower to your favorite song.